To get married in Bermuda, you must be:

 5. The marriage ceremony takes place (marriage ceremonies may be either religious ceremonies performed by registered Marriage Officers or civil ceremonies officiated by the Registrar General at the Registry General Office

-6. The Marriage Officer must complete a Particulars of Marriage - Form F and send it to the Registry General so the details of the marriage can be registered
+6. The Marriage Officer must complete a Particulars of Marriage - Form F.pdf and send it to the Registry General so the details of the marriage can be registered

-7. The Registry General will issue your Marriage Certificate within ten days of receipt of the Particulars of Marriage - Form F.
+7. The Registry General will issue your Marriage Certificate within ten days of receipt of the Particulars of Marriage - Form F.pdf.